reactst/django-fileshare/README.md

 * Authentication
 * Create users (students and professors)
 * Option to edit and delete users
-* View all users sorted by the student/professor criterion
+* View all users sorted by the student/professor criteria

 #### Database Structure: